crowbar/crowbar/doc/devguide/testing/devtool.md

 * `gem install rake`
 * `gem install bundler`
 * `gem install sqlite3`
-* Run with `--update-gem-cache` on your first `run-unit-tests` to make sure you have the tests The following commands work for Unix environments:
+* Run with `--update-gem-cache` on your first `run-tests` to make sure you have the tests

+The following commands work for Unix environments:

 1. `./dev setup-unit-tests`   # builds a unit test environment in /tmp/crowbar-dev-test
 1. `./dev reload-unit-tests`  # builds fixtures and migrates data for /tmp/crowbar-dev-test
-1. `./dev run-unit-tests`     # executes the chef-spec, unit tests and BDD tests
+1. `./dev run-tests`          # executes the chef-spec, unit tests and BDD tests
 1. `./dev clear-unit-tests`   # Removes the /tmp/crowbar-dev-test environment

 For debugging, the `/tmp/crowbar-dev-test/crowbar_framework` environment can be used as a rails app.